cseanburns/electronic_resource_mgmt/src/08-workflow.md

-like licensing, COUNTER, and SUSHI, which we'll cover in greater detail towards the end of this work.
+like licensing, COUNTER, and SUSHI, which we'll cover in greater detail towards the end of this module.

 In the second
 [Anderson article (chapter 3)][anderson2014b],